alakin4/dev-env-setup/README.md

 ## Web Browsers
-For development and personal browsing, it's to have these browsers installed:
+For development and personal browsing, I have these browsers installed:
 1. **Brave**.
 A privacy-focused browser with built-in ad and tracker blocking.
 Search the internet for this but you can also install it using brew.
 2. **Google Chrome**.
 Widely supported browser with extensive DevTools.
-Search the internet to get the installation.
+[Search the internet](https://www.google.com/chrome/dr/download/) to get the installation.
 3. **Firefox Developer Edition**.
-Optimized for developers with debugging features and CSS grid visualization.
+Firefox version optimized for developers with debugging features and CSS grid visualization.
    > To find available Firefox versions:
    > ```shell
    > brew search firefox